-- What curriculum are you currently using, if applicable, and what assessments do you use and for what purpose? - □ To which computer(s) or other device(s) would Interventionist(s) have regular, reliable access?
-Regular access to an electronic device is required and must include a camera and microphone, along with login credentials.
+- What core curriculum are you currently using, if applicable, and what assessments do you use and for what purpose? - To which computer(s) or other device(s) would Interventionist(s) have regular, reliable access?
+Regular access to an electronic device is required and must include a camera and microphone, along with login credentials. - What secure (locked) storage could the Interventionist utilize (for student files, for personal effects, etc.)? - □ What is the lead classroom teacher's perspective on helping to implement Early Learning Corps in the classroom? - Which classrooms and teachers will be identified for Early Learning Corps Interventionist(s)? - How is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site?
+In what areas (e.g. academic, behavior)? - What is your current enrollment of preschool students?
+Do you predict noteworthy changes for next year? - □ What local district or agency policies for partnerships will MEC need to follow?
+For example:

-- □ What secure (locked) storage could the Interventionist utilize (for student files, for personal effects, etc.)? - What is the lead classroom teacher's perspective on helping to implement Early Learning Corps in the classroom? - Which classrooms with which teachers will be identified for Early Learning Corps Interventionist(s)? - □ How is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site? - What is your current enrollment of preschool students?
-Do you predict noteworthy changes for next year? - What local district or agency policies for partnerships will MEC need to follow?
-For example: - Background checks.
+- Background checks.
 MEC is required to run extensive background checks for any MEC Interventionist prior to placement in a school.
+National Service Criminal History Checks (NSCHC) is a baseline-screening requirement established by law to protect the beneficiaries of national service.
+MEC cannot and will not place an Interventionist without these checks being 100% complete and all checks being clear.
 MEC, nor Interventionists, may pay for additional background checks beyond what MEC is required to conduct.
 If additional background checks are required, that will be a site cost. - o Interventionist Recruitment.
-How can we partner to post open Interventionist positions on a district or site employment page or share the opportunity on social media? - MEC Partner Sign.
+How can we partner to identify high quality interventionists in your community?
+For example, can open interventionist positions be posted on a district or site employment page or can the opportunity be shared on social media or the school newsletter? - MEC Partner Sign.
 Our grant requires posting a sign (provided by MEC) with the AmeriCorps logo, Early Learning Corps logo, and potentially the logo of any funder who is sponsoring the program at your site.
 Where could this sign be posted?
 (Most sites post this sign at the main office or tutoring location).